renatols-jf/spboot-chassi/README.md

 `TimedOperation.http()` is used internally in `RestOperation`, and `TimedOperation.db()` has to manually wrap a database call.
 It's not uncommon for database calls to be automatic, having only the interface for the `Repository` created.
-To avoid every call to the repository in `TimedOperation`, you can create a delegate for such cases:
+To avoid wrapping every call to the repository in `TimedOperation`, you can create a delegate for such cases:

 ```